Wu Ming: Main collective works

+The 2000s

 54

 54 is a complex novel about popular culture, the shattered dreams of the Italian Resistance, and the relationship between Europe and America.
 Background research began in 1999, after the publication of the group's previous novel Q. Plots were outlined in the aftermath of the Kosovo war.
 Actual writing work ended ten days after 11 September, on the eve of the war in Afghanistan.
 These two wars are explicitly referred to in the novel's End Titles: "Begun in May 1999, during the Nato bombings of Belgrade.
 Delivered to the Italian publishers on September 21, 2001, awaiting the escalation".
 The events leading to (and following) 11 September are also allegorically described in the book's forenote.

-54 was published in Italy in the springtime of 2002.
-In the following months, Wu Ming collaborated with Italian folk-rock band Yo Yo Mundi, whose ensuing concept album 54 (2004) was directly inspired from the novel.
+54 was originally published in Italy in the springtime of 2002.

+Manituana

+Manituana was written in the 2003–07 period and published in Italy in 2007.
+It is set in the years 1775–1783 in New York's Mohawk Valley, Quebec and London (UK).
+Among the many real historical characters that populate the book, the most important ones are Joseph Brant, war chief of the Mohawk nation, and Molly Brant, a matron of the Wolf clan in the Iroquois Six Nations.

+In the springtime of 2007, Manituana reached No. 4 in the Italian best-seller charts The English translation was published in the UK and the US by Verso Books in the Fall of 2009.

+Altai

+In May 2009 Wu Ming announced that they had almost finished writing a new book, entitled Altai, set "in [their debut novel] Q's world and historical continuum".
+Later on, they explained: